dask/dask/docs/source/executor.rst

    >>> executor.restart()

-This both resets the local scheduler state and restarts all worker processes.
+This both resets the scheduler state and all of the worker processes.
 All current data and computations will be lost.
 All existing futures set their status to ``'cancelled'``.

 See :doc:`resilience <resilence>` for more information.